Industrial music: Proliferation

+1990s–2000s

+Mainstream success

 In the 1990s, industrial music broke into the mainstream.
 The genre, previously ignored or criticized by music journalists, grew popular with disaffected middle-class youth in suburban and rural areas.
 By this time, the genre had become broad enough that journalist James Greer called it "the kind of meaningless catch-all term that new wave once was".
 A number of acts associated with industrial music achieved commercial success during this period including Nine Inch Nails, Marilyn Manson, Rammstein and Orgy.